The Potash Twins

 Adeev and Ezra Potash (pronounced Poe-tash) professionally known as The Potash Twins are American identical twin musicians and television personalities from Omaha, Nebraska.
 The twins have hosted several TV shows on Food Network, Bravo TV and Travel Channel.
-They have performed with John Legend, Diplo, Snoop Dogg, Lil Baby, Jon Batiste, Robert Glasper, Major Lazer and Wynton Marsalis.
+They have performed with John Legend, Jonas Brothers, Diplo, Snoop Dogg, Lil Baby, Jon Batiste, Robert Glasper, Major Lazer and Wynton Marsalis.
+In 2025, the twins were named Nebraska’s first Composer Laureates by Governor Jim Pillen.

 Early life and career

-Born on October 18, 1993, the twins grew up in Omaha, Nebraska, and attended Westside High School.
-Their father is a former director of the Anti-Defamation League Texas and current CEO of the Jewish Federation of Omaha.
-They took an early interest in food thanks to their mother, who traveled abroad for work and bring back some dishes.
+Born on October 18, 1993, the twins grew up in Omaha, Nebraska, attended Westside High School, and were a part of the award-winning Westside Concert Jazz Band.
+Their father was a director of the Anti-Defamation League Texas and later the CEO of the Jewish Federation of Omaha.
+They took an early interest in food thanks to their mother, who traveled abroad for work.